What does a litigation friend do in an injury claim?

 Calculate my claim

-A litigation friend will be responsible for the claimant until the end of the court case, or until a child turns 18.
-A litigation friend has no legal authority over the claimant outside the parameters of the compensation claim.
+A litigation friend will be responsible for the claimant until the end of the case, or until a child turns 18.
+Outside the parameters of the claim, a litigation friend has no legal authority over the claimant.

-A litigation friend can be replaced if they are unable or unwilling to continue in their role, but the court will need to approve the substitute person.
+If a litigation friend is unable or unwilling to continue in their role, they can be replaced, but the court must approve the substitute person.

-Acting as a litigation friend is an essential role in ensuring that vulnerable or young people can access the justice system and make important decisions that serve their best interests throughout their claim.
+Acting as a litigation friend is an essential safeguard to make sure that vulnerable or young claimants can access justice and receive fair outcomes.

 Have you been injured at work?